thinkstylestudio/wp-shopify/wp-content/plugins/easy-digital-downloads/readme.txt

 * Fix: WP Super Cache 1.3.1 compatibility
 * Fix: Incorrect URL to iPhone image in Payment History
 * Fix: Editing Downloads in payment doesn't work fully
-* Fix: Purchase History page used wrong short code
+* Fix: Purchase History page used wrong shortcode
 * Fix: Error bulk-deleting payments with some languages
 * Fix: Prices not showing on purchase button
 * Fix: Incorect path and URL constants when wp-content/plugins is symlinked